derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/08/2026 16:30:49 : 3 Database Admins walked into a NoSQL bar.
+09/08/2026 16:32:24 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Eight bytes walk into a bar.
-The bartender asks, 'Can I get you anything?'
-'Yeah,' replies the bytes.
-'Make us a double.'
+What did the Java code say to the C code?
+A: You've got no class.
 <!-- replace-with-joke ends -->